-Is your child ready to be able to wear contact lens instead of glasses?
-What is the best age to start wearing contact lens?
+Is your child ready to be able to wear contact lenses instead of glasses?
+What is the best age to start wearing contact lenses?

 Much depends on how responsible your child is.
 Children as young as eight may do well with contact lenses, but there are some older teens who may be too immature to handle the responsibility.
 Eye care providers usually recommend contact lenses for children older than 12 because in younger children the risks usually outweigh the benefits.

 - Better peripheral vision for sports or driving, if your child is old enough to drive

 - In some cases contacts can improve quality of vision compared with eyeglasses.

 - Studies have also shown improvement in a child's self-perception when wearing contact lenses instead of glasses.

 Although contact lenses have their benefits, your child may not be ready for the added responsibility of contact lenses.
 Injuries or complications can occur with contact lens and usually result from poor hygiene.
 Always have your child follow the eye care provider's advice on proper contact lens hygiene.